 Metro is recommending official public access and minimal visitor improvements at McCarthy Creek Forest.
-The recommendations call for continued use of small section of former logging roads and new trails in the SE section of the forest.
+The recommendations call for continued use of small section of former logging roads, road beds, and short new trail sections in the SE section of the forest.
 Other existing roads will be decommissioned.
 Planned improvements include a parking lot, trailhead, interpretative and way finding signs, picnic tables and shared use trails.
 An existing one mile loop road will continue to be enjoyed by hikers, cyclists, and equestrians.
-Roughly one mile of new trail is recommended.
+Roughly one mile of additional trail is recommended over old road beds and in new sections.